ParaS2S: Benchmarking and Aligning Spoken Language Models for Paralinguistic-aware Speech-to-Speech Interaction: Appendix

+We present the benchmark dataset statistics in Table~\ref{tab:stats}.
+We detail the steps involved in constructing the benchmark dataset.
+Note that the training speech prompts for SFT, the reward model, and RL follow the same construction pipeline; however, the training data does not undergo human verification due to the high cost.

-\begin{enumerate} \item \textbf{Candidate Generation.} We first generate a large corpus of queries with ChatGPT, each consisting of a input spoken sentence $c_i \in \Sigma^*$ followed by two \textit{contrasting} speaking styles, $s_i^1, s_i^2 \in \Sigma^*$, that demand different responses.
-In the generation prompt, we instruct ChatGPT to cover diverse topics and scenarios, including interests, work, studies, relationships, travel, health, religion, fashion, finance, and more.
+\begin{enumerate} \item \textbf{Candidate Generation.} We first generate a large corpus of queries with LLM, each consisting of a input spoken sentence $c_i \in \Sigma^*$ followed by two \textit{contrasting} speaking styles, $s_i^1, s_i^2 \in \Sigma^*$, that demand different responses.
+In the generation prompt, we instruct LLM to cover diverse topics and scenarios, including interests, work, studies, relationships, travel, health, religion, fashion, finance, and more.\footnote{The prompt also includes explicit instructions for our quality criteria.
+However, we find that LLM sometimes hallucinates and struggles to follow instructions and generate high-quality queries in a single pass, making subsequent quality filtering necessary.}

 \item \textbf{Script Quality Filtering.} For each spoken content $c_i$, we construct two queries, $(c_i, s_i^1)$ and $(c_i, s_i^2)$.
-For each query $(c_i, s_i)$, we control the scenario by asking ChatGPT for several checks, including neutrality, reasonability and paralinguistic relevance.
+For each query $(c_i, s_i)$, we control the scenario by asking LLM for several checks, including neutrality, reasonability and paralinguistic relevance.
 Neutrality prevents models from inferring the speaker’s state solely from text $c_i$; reasonability ensures the content $c_i$ and style $s_i$ is a reasonable pair; paralinguistic relevance ensures that speaking style non-trivially affects the response.
 If any test is not passed, the query is discard.
-Appendix~\ref{sec:details_for_query_mining} provides more explanations.
+In the following, we provide the detailed illustration for the quality tests:

+\begin{enumerate} \item \textbf{Paralinguistic Relevance Test.} To ensure that the speaking style is non-trivial to the dialogue scenario and meaningfully affects the response, we test whether different speaking styles lead to different responses.
+We ask an LLM to generate two responses—both content and style—based on the same input content but different speaking styles, once for each style.
+We then use the LLM to determine whether the two responses exhibit a significant difference.
+If the responses are similar, implying that the speaking style does not meaningfully affect the outcome, we discard the test case.
+This test is essential because many spoken queries and their appropriate responses are irrelevant to how they are voiced, such as \textit{"Who is the president of the US?"}.

+\item \textbf{Reasonability Test.} Due to hallucinations, the LLM sometimes generates queries in which the content and speaking style are mismatched.
+For example, \textit{I want to get screened for cervical cancer. (male/female)} is reasonable for a female speaker but sounds odd for a male speaker.
+We ask the LLM to evaluate the reasonability of both speaking styles and discard queries that contain one or more unreasonable cases.
+After the first two tests, we obtain realistic test cases for evaluating paralinguistic-aware dialogue capabilities.